Mourgh21/Booking_Website_ReactJS_Responsive-/README.md

-# Booking Website Frot end
+# TREKTROVE Website Frot end

 This project was a challenging but rewarding experience that taught me a lot about React and Styled Components.
 I learned how to use Styled Components to create reusable and maintainable CSS styles, and how to implement responsive design for mobile devices.